What Is a Vehicle Service Contract?

 » MORE: Car warranty vs. car insurance

-• Exclusionary warranties, aka bumper-to-bumper warranties, cover every single component on the vehicle except the few dozen parts listed as exclusions in the contract.
+• Exclusionary plans (bumper-to-bumper): These cover every single component on the vehicle except for a few dozen parts explicitly listed as exclusions.
+Bumper-to-bumper plans typically offer the best value.

 » MORE: What does a car warranty cover?